qcargile/Chrome-Blood/README.md

 ### 🧠 Choose Your Playstyle

-**Chrome & Blood** now supports two distinct install profiles depending on the kind of experience you want:
+**Chrome & Blood** supports two distinct install profiles depending on the kind of experience you want:

-- **Immersive Profile**: Designed for players who want brutal realism and no hand-holding.
-Features mods like
-  **Dark Future**, **Immersive Cyberware**, **Limited HUD**, **Wannabe Edgerunner**, and **Virtual Atelier Delivery**
-  that reshape how you navigate, upgrade, and survive.
-Cosmetics are completely removed to ensure full gameplay focus.

-- **Standard Profile**: A more flexible experience that retains all UI improvements, customization options, and cosmetic variety.
-  Recommended for players who want challenge but still enjoy full control over appearance, character builds, and casual quality-of-life enhancements.
+#### Immersive Profile
+A stripped-down, survival-focused version of the game that prioritizes gameplay, tactics, and immersion.
+- Darker visuals, needs management, and UI restrictions via [Dark Future](https://www.nexusmods.com/cyberpunk2077/mods/16300)
+- Locked HUD elements (minimap, 3rd person driving, health bars) through [Immersive Cyberware](https://www.nexusmods.com/cyberpunk2077/mods/21916)
+- HUD dynamically hidden unless specific context triggers are met with [Limited HUD](https://www.nexusmods.com/cyberpunk2077/mods/2592)
+- Scripted delays for in-game deliveries via [Virtual Atelier Delivery](https://www.nexusmods.com/cyberpunk2077/mods/21482)

+#### Standard Profile
+The same deadly rework of Cyberpunk 2077, but without the survival and immersion restrictions.
+- Full UI and inventory access from the beginning
+- No cyberpsychosis or humanity management
+- No needs system or HUD limitations

+#### Cosmetics & Customization
+As of v3.2, all cosmetic mods have been removed from both profiles.
+Chrome & Blood is now a fully gameplay-focused list, giving users the freedom to add their own preferred cosmetic mods.
+Use the `[NoDelete]` tag in MO2 to preserve any personal additions across updates.

+---

 Both profiles retain the same core gameplay balance, but differ in *how much freedom vs. friction* you want in your journey through Night City.